mms29/MDTools-old/README.md

 /path/to/NMMD/bin/atdyn INP
 ```

 The INP file is used as in GENESIS (see how to define the INP file in https://www.r-ccs.riken.jp/labs/cbrt/usage/).
-To use NMMD, you must chose the integrator=NMMD in the DYNAMICS section and add a section [NMMD] in to the INP file as follow :
+To use NMMD, you must chose the `integrator=NMMD` in the `DYNAMICS` section and add a section `NMMD` to the INP file as follow :

 ```
 ...